zkpassport/zkpassport-docs/docs/api.md

 - `nationality`: The nationality of the ID holder
 - `birthdate`: The date of birth of the ID holder
-- `fullname`: The full name as it appears on the ID
+- `fullname`: The full name as it appears on the ID (including middle names and secondary given names)
-- `firstname`: The first name of the ID holder
+- `firstname`: The first name of the ID holder (doesn't include secondary given names nor middle names)
 - `lastname`: The last name of the ID holder
 - `expiry_date`: The expiration date of the ID document
 - `document_number`: The unique number of the ID document (handle with care as it's sensitive information)